CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.

-1. In the left navigation pane of the compliance portal, select **Data classification** and then, select **Overview**.
+1. In the left navigation pane of the compliance portal, select **Data classification** and then select **Overview**.

 1. Data classification will scan your sensitive content and labeled content before you create any policies.
 This is called **zero change management**.
-This lets you see the impact that all the retention and sensitivity labels are having in your environment and empower you to start assessing your protection and governance policy needs.
+This lets you see the impact that all the retention and sensitivity labels are having in your environment and empowers you to start assessing your protection and governance policy needs.

 1. The **Top sensitive information type** card shows the top sensitive information types that have been found and labeled across your organization.